d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   │   ;; Optionally replace the key help with a completing-read interface │   (setq prefix-help-command #'embark-prefix-help-command) │
+  │   ;; Show the Embark target at point via Eldoc.
+You may adjust the Eldoc │   ;; strategy, if you want to see the documentation from multiple providers.
+  │   (add-hook 'eldoc-documentation-functions #'embark-eldoc-first-target) │   ;; (setq eldoc-documentation-strategy #'eldoc-documentation-compose-eagerly)
+  │
   │   :config
   │
   │   ;; Hide the mode line of the Embark live/completions buffers